nopara73/avaloniaui.net/wwwroot/docs/binding/datacontext.md

 Will bind the `Button`'s `DataContext` to `Window.DataContext.ChildProperty`.

+> Note that when binding to `DataContext`, the `DataContext` of the visual parent is used as the source of the binding.

 Some controls automatically bind child controls' data contexts, for example [`ContentControl`](/docs/controls/contentcontrol) and [`ItemsControl`](/docs/controls/itemscontrol).